04/2018 Deutsche Bank Luxembourg S.A. Privacy Notice 2/3

 share register, fund management, auditing services, payment transactions.

-Other recipients of data may be those ofces to which you have given your
+Other recipients of data may be those offices to which you have given your

 consent to the transfer of data or with respect to which you have exempted us